pennmem/ptsa/docs/html/_sources/filters.rst.txt

     ...

-Notice that this ``TimeSeriesX`` object is indexed by bipolar_pairs.
+Notice that this ``TimeSeries`` object is indexed by bipolar_pairs.
 As a matter of fact if you type:

 .. code-block:: python